Paul Rosini

 Two Minds with But A Single Thought was the ballyhoo of Julius and his wife, Agnes, for over two decades.
 Their astounding feats of thought-transference and second sight baffled audiences around the world.
 The couple’s showmanship and bravado transformed the straightforward mental tricks they performed into impossible acts that puzzled many educated audiences and even scholars.

-The Zancigs were always "on stage" and never missed an opportunity to dazzle those around them with their extraordinary powers.
-Of course, these off-the-cuff displays added another dimension to the legend of the master mentalists.
+The Zancigs were always “on stage” and never missed an opportunity to dazzle those around them with their extraordinary powers.
+These off-the-cuff displays added another dimension to the legend of the master mentalists.

-For instance, William J. Hilliar recalled a time when he visited the duo in the offices of the Chicago publisher Frederick J. Drake.
+William J. Hilliar recalled a time when he visited the duo in the offices of the Chicago publisher Frederick J. Drake.
 Zancig excused himself from the conversation at hand by saying he had to visit a department store several blocks away.
-After a few minutes, his wife Agnes remarked that Julius couldn't find what he wanted and was going to cross the street to go to another store.
+After a few minutes, his wife Agnes remarked that Julius couldn’t find what he wanted and was going to cross the street to go to another store.
 Suddenly, Mrs. Zancig swooned and exclaimed that Julius had slipped and fallen right in front of a cab.
-She soon recovered from her alarm and pronounced that her husband was fine and only bruised a little.
+She soon recovered from her alarm and pronounced her husband was fine and only bruised a little.
 Several minutes later, Julius came limping into the office with his clothes mussed and mud-stained.
-He explained why he was in such a state and, of course, it corresponded with Agnes's vision.
+He explained why he was in such a state and .
+It corresponded with Agnes’s vision.

 Natives of Copenhagen, Denmark, Julius and Agnes Zancig came to the United States around 1899.
 That same year, they found themselves in Chicago, Illinois, and it was there they made their theatrical debut.
 They performed at the San Souci park with a variety of other psychic entertainers.